CUSTOMER ANALYTICS2025-11-12

 With a circular process, it's possible to return to the start of the customer's journey.

-For example, online software companies often use this method to understand the customer journey and determine customer acquisition.
+For example, online software companies often employ this method to understand the customer journey and determine customer acquisition strategies.

-Branch: This represents where you can pick up the customer as he/she progress through your brand, company, or product.
+Branch: This represents the point at which you can engage with the customer as they progress through your brand, company, or product.

 The first way to measure customer journey analytics is to use data to identify the current state of your customer's journey and compare it to the desired state.